Article reading time: 26 min

 - Sales matter just as much as the product.

 To build new technologies, we need to abandon the dogmas learned after the dot-com bubble crashed.
 That doesn’t mean opposing them dogmatically.
 It means looking at what type of thinking is influenced by the mistakes of the past, and what isn’t.
-It means looking at the best way to think through something to arrive to a desired result.
+It means looking at the best way to think through something to arrive to the desired result.
 It means going against the mainstream and looking for the truth that nobody sees.

 And the most contrarian thing of all is not to oppose the crowd, but to think for yourself.